leonlefever/AdvancedAI_Project/reports/analysis.md

 ## Final Thoughts

-The current embedding setup works well for semantic question-answering, but it lacks flexibility for numeric filtering, aggregations, and dynamic updates.
-If I were to productionize this system, I would shift toward **hybrid semantic + symbolic reasoning**, and invest in **smarter retrieval logic** that doesn’t rely purely on FAISS similarity.
+While the current embedding setup performs well for semantic question-answering, it falls short when handling numerical precision, statistical queries, and real-time updates.
+To make the system production-ready, I would move toward a **hybrid approach**—combining semantic embeddings with **structured filtering and symbolic reasoning**.
+Additionally, I would invest in a more **adaptive retrieval pipeline** that goes beyond FAISS similarity alone, enabling richer and more reliable answers across a wider range of query types.